hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * The `bodySite` element in NOT `Must Support` in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
 * The `CodeableConcept.text` element is system populated and may reflect more specific detail than the `CodeableConcept.coding` concepts provided.

-The body site content may also optionally indicate the laterality of the body site.
-Depending on the specific system approach to supporting body site related content this can lead to various scenarios needing to be represented with using AU Core profiles:
+Body site and associated laterality may be recorded in various ways.
+Depending on the specific system approach to body site / laterality related content this can lead to a number of scenarios needing to be supported with using AU Core profiles:

 a) Body site with laterality is defined in a pre-coordinated primary finding/procedure code.

 b) Body site without laterality is defined in a primary finding/procedure code AND coded laterality qualifier is separate.

 c) Body site with laterality is defned separately from a primary finding/procedure code.

 d) Body site witout laterality AND coded laterality qualifier are defned separately from a primary finding/procedure code.

 To support consistent representation the following is recommended for each of these cases, this approach can be applied to either Condition or Procedure profiles: